 - More handoff work before publishing

-That does not make VEED a bad product.
-It means the product is optimized for a different center of gravity.
+That doesnโt make VEED bad.
+It means the product is optimized for a different job than weekly clip production.

-I would choose VEED when the team wants a general editing environment and is happy doing more of the craft by hand.
-I would choose ScaleReach when the goal is operational: find the strongest moments, clean them up quickly, and queue them for distribution without moving the project through multiple tools.
+Choose VEED when the team wants a general editing environment and is happy doing more of the craft by hand.
+Choose ScaleReach when the goal is operational: find the strongest moments, clean them up fast, and queue them for distribution without moving the project through multiple tools.